 What are Solar Storms?
-A solar storm is a storm on the sun that produces solar flares and coronal mass ejections, which emit charged particles out into space.
+A solar storm is a any activity on the sun's surface which produces solar flares or coronal mass ejections. wThese active conditions emit charged particles out into space in all directions.

-Not all of these charged particles will hit the earth but the ones that do, depending on their strength, will create amazing light shows known as aurora borealis in the northern hemisphere and the aurora australis in the southern hemisphere as well as reek havoc on local or regional power grids.
+Not all of these charged particles will hit the Earth but the ones that do effect our planet in different ways.
+Depending on their strength, , solar flares can create amazing light shows known as the aurora borealis in the northern hemisphere and the aurora australis in the southern hemisphere.
+If the output from the sun is strong enough, it can wreak havoc on local or regional power grids, disrupt communications and impact the navigation of ships at sea and jets in the air.

-These cycles occur every 11 years or so as the Sun reverses its magnetic field, thus producing a cycle of solar storms marked by solar flares, sunspots and magnetic storms that can have disruptive effects on Earth.
+Solar cycles occur every 11 years or so as the Sun reverses its magnetic fields, thus producing a cycle of solar storms marked by solar flares, sunspots and magnetic storms that can have disruptive effects on Earth.

 During an active solar period, violent eruptions occur more often on the sun.
 Solar flares and vast explosions, known as coronal mass ejections (CME) or solar electromagnetic pulse (EMP), shoot energetic photons and highly charged matter toward Earth, jolting the planet's ionosphere and geomagnetic field.

-Depending on the strength, these jolts have the potential to affect power grids, critical military and airline communications, satellites and Global Positioning System GPS) signals, and even threaten astronauts with harmful radiation.
+Depending on the strength, these jolts have the potential to affect satellites and Global Positioning System GPS) signals, and even threaten astronauts with harmful radiation.

 Effects of Solar Flares and How to Prepare

-One of the most spectacular (and extremely beautiful) consequence of this are auroras.
-When charged particles (especially electrons) find their way at the poles, they get accelerated along the lines of the magnetic field and collide with the particles in the atmosphere which makes them glow.
-That glow is what we see as an aurora.
+One of the most spectacular results of this are the auroras.
+When the charged particles make their way through the Earth's atmosphere, they speed up along the the magnetic field then they collide with the particles in the atmosphere.
+This is what makes them glow.

-And while it probably won't be the biggest peak on record, human society has never been more vulnerable.
+And while we can all handle small disruptions, human society has never been more vulnerable to electronics black-outs.
 The basics of daily life—from communications to weather forecasting to financial services—depend on satellites and high-tech electronics.

 A 2008 report by the National Academy of Sciences warned that a century-class solar storm could cause billions in economic damage.
 They boldly warned that a solar EMP will short out the electrical power grid, forcing up to 130 million Americans to go without electricity for months or years.

-On March 13th, 1989 a huge solar induced magnetic storm that played havoc with the ionosphere, and the earth's magnetic field.
+On March 13th, 1989 a huge solar-induced magnetic storm played havoc with the ionosphere and the earth's magnetic field.
 This storm, the second largest storm experienced in the past 50 years, totally shut down Hydro-Quebec, the power grid servicing Canada's Quebec province.

 September 1, 1859, 33-year-old Richard Carrington, England's foremost solar astronomers, observed a group of sunspots.